 So what are your options?

-You may have thought of ditching all your current technologies and invest millions in application development.
+You may have thought of ditching all your current technologies and investing millions in application development.
 If it only would be so simple.
 However, it would be a long and painful project, and you can never be sure about the results.

 Instead, investing in application and system integration can be an option for you.
-You need to look for a solution that doesn’t only offer a system and data integration, but that comes with solutions for improving the data quality as well.
+You need to look for a solution that doesn’t only offer a system and data integration but that comes with solutions for improving the data quality as well.
 In the end, implementing an integration layer that takes care of connectivity and data transmission will be faster and cheaper than revamping your entire technology backbone.

 We have come across this same issue in many of our customer cases.
 Most of them have been operating on top of legacy technologies that was way too business-critical for their operations just to start changing it entirely.

 Besides the legacy systems, they have also been struggling with the poor quality data they receive through their traditional EDI connections.
 Instead of completely changing their systems, they realized that a cloud-based integration solution could be the remedy for their pain.
 The solution can be implemented on top of the cloud, and it would complement their existing technologies and EDI connections and provide them with a “data quality firewall” to that eliminates their data quality issues.

 We will come to the benefits of the data quality firewall in a minute.
 You may ask us, how a new integration layer is going to impact your existing connectivity and data integration solutions?
 The answer is simple: it can merely complement the existing one, or it can also replace them.
 Even if one day you decide to change your systems or applications, the connectivity solution can be easily migrated in case your applications would change.